 Following the NHS pension ‘tax trap,’ some senior healthcare professionals have stopped taking on additional shifts to avoid being hit with excessive tax bills.
-After the announcement of the new government initiative, Health Secretary, Matt Hancock, stated that the plan will guarantee that doctors and nurses will benefit from any extra shifts that they take on to help patients.
+In order to try and end the NHS pension dispute, after the announcement of the new government initiative, Health Secretary, Matt Hancock, stated that the plan will guarantee that doctors and nurses will benefit from any extra shifts that they take on to help patients.

 The plan set to be implemented in the new financial year will include the option of reducing or eliminating pension contributions from their salary, enabling healthcare professionals to stay under the tax relief threshold.
 This will also allow doctors and nurses to be given contributions that their employer would have made to their pensions, boosting monthly wages by a considerable amount.

 How does the current ‘tapered annual allowance’ work?

 The ‘tapered annual allowance’ involves those with an ‘adjusted income’ over £150,000.
 An ‘adjusted income’ is all income plus pension contributions, bonuses, and additional sources of income (e.g. landlord income).